brightcove/hot-shots/README.md

 If you want to catch errors in sending a message then use the callback provided.

+## Name

+Why is this project named hot-shots?
+Because:
+a) It's impossible to find another statsd name on npm
+b) It's the name of a dumb movie
+c) No good reason

 ## License

-node-statsd is licensed under the MIT license.
+hot-shots is licensed under the MIT license.